What's it Like to Give Birth Without an Epidural?

 - An abnormality in your spine that makes placing one dangerous.

-Does it Hurt to Not Get an Epidural?
+Does it Really Hurt to Give Birth Without an Epidural?

 Yeah, it does.
 It hurts really bad.